tsmango/tsmango.github.com/projects/pgnj.markdown

 * I highly recommend [Sequel Pro](http://www.sequelpro.com/) for MySQL users, which has embraced the single window design seen in PGnJ since early 2004.
-* Because of Java's continually diminishing support, future versions of OS X may or may not be supported.
+  It's full featured, looks great, and is extremely stable.
+* For PostgreSQL, I absolutely recommend [Postico](https://eggerapps.at/postico/).
+  It's a modern Mac app approach to database clients, built specifically for PostgreSQL, with continuing active development.
+* While PGnJ does run on OS X Yosemite, it still looks and feels like it did back in 2008.
+And because of Java's continually diminishing support on OS X, PGnJ may simply stop working one day.

 ### Features